-The popular concept of radar can be seen in a hundred movies – a group of serious-looking controllers studies a circular screen intently in a darkened room.
+The popular concept of radar detection can be seen in a hundred movies – a group of serious-looking controllers studies a circular screen intently in a darkened room.
 They could be civilians or soldiers, but the sweeping radar display is very familiar to most of us.

 Radar has become an essential tool in the aerospace, marine and even land-based theaters.
 The concept behind radar is very simple and the name itself – RADAR – is short for Radio Detection and Ranging.
 Radio waves are emitted from a source, and when they encounter an object, some of the energy is reflected and collected by a receiver.
 With some elementary mathematics, it is possible to determine the distance and usually the direction to the object.